mechatama/bigcommerce-api-docs/webhooks/quickstart.md

 A client ID and secret will be created for you in your dashboard as shown in the screenshot above.

 Once you have provisioned webhooks, you can start subscribing to events from the above events list.
-However, before doing that, you need an 'access_token'.
+However, before doing that, you will need an 'access_token' for each store you are connecting to.
+You application will need to manage the access_token to store association by itself.

 You can generate the access token via a POST request on the /token endpoint.
 The POST request will contain the fields - client_id, client_secret, user, token, store_domain.
 The client_id and client_secret are provided to you by the dev portal where as user, token and store_domain are your API credentials that you have traditionally used to make API requests.

 <pre>
    curl -XPOST -d '{"client_id":"client123","client_secret":"client123secret","user":"admin","token":"xxxx","store_domain":"https://store-xxxx.mybigcommerce.com"}' https://hooks-beta.bigcommerce.com/token